jese11/HCP-wiki-public/PublicData/How to get data from the NDA using command line tools.md

 **eg. the following will download a specific S3 link, send the verbose output AND the time it took to download everything to jobtimer.txt**

-**> nohup time downloadcmd s3://NDAR\_Central\_3/submission\_33230/HCD0008117\_V1\_MR/T1w/T1w\_acpc\_dc\_restore.nii.gz -u <your username> -p <your password> -d HCPDevImgManifestBehSingleLink -v > jobtimer.txt 2>&1 &**
+**> nohup time downloadcmd -dp 1185249 s3://NDAR\_Central\_3/submission\_33230/HCD0008117\_V1\_MR/T1w/T1w\_acpc\_dc\_restore.nii.gz -u <your username>  -d HCPDevImgManifestBehSingleLink -wt 8 > jobtimer.txt 2>&1 &**

 **ALL CAPS EXTRA SPECIAL NOTE:**

-**downloadcmd relies on the 'DataManager' which is scheduled for retirement  We're told this will mean that in the future you will have to put BOTH a package number AND a list of S3 links in the command to download subsets via the command line.**
+**You must put BOTH a package number AND a list of S3 links in the command to download subsets via the command line.**

 **BUT HERE IS THE CATCH:  the number of the package has to be associated with a 'fully loaded' and shared package (one containing all imaging data files, e.g. HCPDevAllFiles, that you don't want to download unless you have 23 TB handy and endless free time to babysit the process).
 Currently, the only way to obtain the datastructure\_manifest.txt without downloading the entire release is through the HCPDevImgManifestBeh package.
-Confused?
-WE ARE TOO!!!
 Contact NDA's helpdesk:  ndahelp@mail.nih.gov for updates.
-Look for updates on the NDAR repo pages ([https://github.com/NDAR](https://github.com/NDAR/nda-tools)).
-Browse for updates to access instructions at wiki.humanconnectome.org**
+Look for updates on the NDAR repo pages ([https://github.com/NDAR](https://github.com/NDAR/nda-tools)).**